Vegan-Design/Z80NE-2025/README.md

 There is a software selctable video switching to select MC6847 gray video or R6545 gray video to be outputted to RCA connector

-With this card you can use the OS "NE-DOS grafic" and a 62K CP/M 2.2
+With this card you can use the OS "NE-DOS grafic" and my 62K CP/M 2.2 version that support double face floppy disks for a total storage of around 188K

+A boot from a SASI emulator (external project) is also available